manabie-com/manabie-com.github.io/content/posts/integration-test-code-coverage-in-go/index.md

-description = "After we build our microservices to collect code coverage and run integration tests on them, we merge our code coverage from the kubernetes containers to get a final coverage figure" title = "Test Coverage of Go Services during Integration Tests" categories = ["DevSecOps", "Testing"] tags = ["Kubernetes", "Docker", "integration-test", "Golang", "microservices", "code-coverage"] slug = "integration-test-code-coverage-in-go"
+description = "After we build our microservices to collect code coverage and run integration tests on them, we merge our code coverage from the kubernetes containers to get a final coverage figure" title = "Test Coverage of Go Services during Integration Tests" categories = ["DevSecOps", "Testing"] tags = ["Kubernetes", "Docker", "integration-test", "Golang", "microservices", "code-coverage", "gocovmerge"] slug = "integration-test-code-coverage-in-go"
 +++
 # Test Coverage of Go Services during Integration Tests